How much does an insurance broker bond cost in North Carolina?

 North Carolina insurance broker bonds remain in effect during the term of the license.
 If the surety chooses to terminate the bond, 30 days’ notice prior to cancellation must be given to the state.
 The notice must be submitted in writing and filed with the Commissioner and the licensee.

-The applicant’s social security number and national producer number (NPN) must be on the surety bond form.
+The applicant’s national producer number (NPN) must be on the surety bond form.

 How to become an insurance broker in North Carolina

-In addition to posting a surety bond, applicants in North Carolina must be licensed to legally do business as an insurance broker.
-To become a licensed insurance broker, applicants must:
+In addition to posting a surety bond, applicants in North Carolina must hold an insurance license to legally do business as an insurance broker, and may only act as an insurance broker for lines in which they are licensed.
+Insurance brokers must follow these additional licensing steps: